Sitangkai: Climate

 Sitangkai has a tropical rainforest climate (Af) with heavy rainfall year-round.

 Demographics

 Economy

-Sitangkai is often referred to as the Venice of the Philippines with boats being the primary mode of transportation within the town.
-Its location as the most southernmost town in the Philippines makes the town as a trading port for transporting goods to and from neighboring Malaysia.
+Sitangkai is often referred to as the "Venice of the South" with boats being the primary mode of transportation within the town.
+Its location as the southernmost town in the Philippines makes the town as a trading port for transporting goods to and from neighboring Malaysia.